ge96cok/MIO-Project/README.md

     the values of their solutions.
     Every in this process calculated solution can be safed in our array of solutions, since they are calculated anyway.

 -2.
-Calculating a initial set for PR
+Calculating a initial set for PR:

     Now that we have a lot of solutions for our instance, we can use the given GRASP-method on them to obtain a set of sufficiently different solutions.
     Therefore we need to create an instance out of them.
 Obviously our new nodes are the solutions, but we need to calculate the distance between solutions in a efficient way.
 We decided to define the distance between two solutions as the sum of the distances between unequal